openstreetmap/chef/CONTRIBUTING.md

 The following guidelines are to help set up and run these checks locally:

 #### **1. Install Docker**
-- Visit [Docker's official site](https://www.docker.com/products/docker-desktop) to download and install Docker Desktop for Mac.
+- Visit [Docker's official site](https://www.docker.com/products/docker-desktop) to download and install Docker.

 #### **2. Install Homebrew (Apple MacOS only)**
 - Install Homebrew by following the instructions [here](https://brew.sh/).